ChanoChoca/UnPocoDeTodo/README.md

     - Use existing listeners and target groups as needed.

 **Enjoy!**

+**You can test it in Load Balancers, copy DNS name of one Load Balancer and paste in the browser**

+- Example: lbUsuarios-2063028740.us-east-1.elb.amazonaws.com:8001/usuarios

 **Also you may use API Gateway for handle one URL for this two deployments, or use RDS to easily manage databases, feel free to do this.**